Nathan Cohen (critic): CBC Radio and Television

 He came to the attention of Mavor Moore who recommended Cohen to the Canadian Broadcasting Corporation where, as a theatre critic, he hosted Across the Footlights, The Theatre Week and CJBC Views the Shows.
 Cohen received national prominence as host of Fighting Words, an intellectual, but popular panel show on CBC Television from 1953 to 1962.
 Cohen also worked for CBC Television in the 1950s as a script editor for the anthology series General Motors Theatre and continued with CBC Radio conducting interviews on the show Audio.

 Toronto Telegram and Toronto Daily Star

 In the 1950s, he also published his own magazine, The Critic.
 Cohen began writing a theatre column for the Toronto Telegram in 1957 and was hired away by the Toronto Daily Star two years later, becoming the paper's entertainment editor and remaining there until his death.

 Cohen was known for his integrity as a critic and did not hesitate to give negative reviews, breaking with the common critical practices of the time which consisted mostly of uncritical praise.
 He was asked by the Canadian University Press to come up with tips for aspiring arts critics and he turned that into a Toronto Star column "Rules for budding critics" in 1964.

+Cohen was not above hurting struggling theatre companies.
+He was openly antagonistic to the Crest Theatre Foundation theatre company, leading the Canada Council for the Arts to deny it funding.
+He also was instrumental in its demise, after the company was blocked from moving to the St. Lawrence Centre for the Arts.
+As well, his attacks on the Crest founders, Donald and Murray Davis, and Barbara Chilcott, meant they were unable to get work in Toronto for the next ten years after the Crest folded in 1966.